chaminda204/cpm-go/readme.txt

 Following these instructions will start a Linux virtual machine running the OpenMRS web app.

-1) Copy the .box file from the USB key to a directory on your hard drive (assuming C:\openmrs for the remainder of this read me).
+1) Copy the contents of the USB key to a directory on your hard drive (assuming C:\openmrs for the remainder of this read me).

 2) Install VirtualBox and Vagrant (using the installers in the Windows and MacOS directories on the USB key).